ratschlab/RiboDiff/README.md

     python setup.py test (optional step)
     python setup.py install --prefix=$HOME

 Please replace $HOME with your prefered path where RiboDiff will be installed.
-	Make sure this path is also included in your PATHONPATH Environment variable.
-	You can check PATHONPATH by
+Make sure this path exists in your PATHONPATH environment variable.
+If not, you can edit PATHONPATH in your ~/.bashrc if you are using Linux or ~/.bash_profile if Mac OS X by adding the folowing line: export PYTHONPATH=/PATH/WHERE/RiboDiff/IS/INSTALLED:$PYTHONPATH

 ###CONTENTS